Rep. William Haile

-Haile, a Jackson, was the representative for Mississippi's 1st congressional district and was a Jackson.
+Haile was the representative for Mississippi’s 1st congressional district and was a Jackson.
 He served from 1827 to 1829.

-He was previously the representative for Mississippi's 1st congressional district as a Jackson from 1825 to 1827.
+He was previously the representative for Mississippi’s 1st congressional district as a Jackson from 1825 to 1827.

 From Jan 1827 to May 1828, Haile missed 91 of 213 roll call votes, which is 42.7%.
 This is much worse than the median of 16.2% among the lifetime records of representatives serving in May 1828.
 The chart below reports missed votes over time.